gautamMalu/centos-xen/README.md

 # Centos 6.6 Xen iso Builder

-This repo allows one to create a custom CentOS 6.6 which delivers Xen 4.4 stack for CentOS 6.6 with libvirt and fully network bridge settings.
+This repo allows one to create a custom CentOS 7 iso which delivers Xen 4.4 stack installed over CentOS 7 minmal install.

 ## Requirements